CSGF Application Q&A Webinar Recording Now Available

 Joy Kitson, a University of Maryland DOE CSGF recipient, models how infectious disease moves through populations — incorporating increasingly realistic information about populations and human behavior.

 Notable DOE CSGF alumna Amanda Randles models blood circulation — and is a role model for beginning scientists.
-Her Duke team continues to improve and expand the model’s biomedical uses, which include building digital twins, or computational copies, of patients’ circulatory systems and studying how metastasizing cancer cells travel through the bloodstream.
+Her Duke team continues to improve and expand her model’s biomedical uses, which include building digital twins, or computational copies, of patients’ circulatory systems and studying how metastasizing cancer cells travel through the bloodstream.

 Ishani Ganguly, a Columbia University DOE CSGF recipient, creates models of the neuronal connections in the fruit fly brain that support learning.
 The work could also help researchers understand similar circuits and processes in humans and other complex organisms.